 For Petko Petkov on Onfido, some of the main challenges facing the CISO today are cultural, and therefore a building block for their post-pandemic remit ought to focus on teams, not just technology.

 “We know we are not going back to 2019,” he announced.
-“We should expect democratization in how we live and work, and look to meet global security challenges, globally—and although younger, more nimble companies are better at adapting than traditional organizations, it’s important we frame some of the major security challenges around one, complex, problem: trust.”
+“We should expect democratisation in how we live and work, and look to meet global security challenges, globally—and although younger, more nimble companies are better at adapting than traditional organisations, it’s important we frame some of the major security challenges around one, complex, problem: trust.”